HULKs/hulk/docs/tooling/pepsi.md

 `logs` or and `postgame` can be used after a (test-)game to download logs, the latter also shuts down the HULKs binary and disables wifi.

+`gammaray` is used for flashing a HULKs-OS image to one or more robots.

 ## Build Options

 For subcommands that build a binary, you can specify a target and a build profile.